cabinetoffice/national-leadership-centre-website/pages/privacy-network.md

 Specifically, we will:

-- collect via online survey, official records, and from public sources contact details of senior public service leaders
+* collect via online survey, official records, and from public sources contact details of senior public service leaders
-- upload these into a directory on a secure online platform
+* upload these into a directory on a secure online platform
-- inform and invite senior public service leaders to join the platform
+* inform and invite senior public service leaders to join the platform
-- share those contact details with senior public service leaders who use the platform (and our own staff)
+* share those contact details with senior public service leaders who use the platform (and our own staff)
-- use data to understand and map the connections and relationships between senior public sector individuals and organisations
+* use data to understand and map the connections and relationships between senior public sector individuals and organisations

 We will also use personal data to:

-- organise and hold events for senior public service leaders
+* organise and hold events for senior public service leaders
-- carry out research and experimental pilots aiming to build the evidence base around leadership and its impact on public services
+* carry out research and experimental pilots aiming to build the evidence base around leadership and its impact on public services
-- conduct surveys of the network
+* conduct surveys of the network
-- deliver the National Leadership Centre Award for Public Services, including hosting an awards ceremony
+* deliver the National Leadership Centre Award for Public Services, including hosting an awards ceremony
-- gather your opinions on your role as a public sector leader
+* gather your opinions on your role as a public sector leader
-- deliver residential courses as a part of the leadership programme
+* deliver residential courses as a part of the leadership programme

 We will also use diversity data to:

-- assess our own diversity and inclusion statistics for our network and programme audience of senior public service leaders
+* assess our own diversity and inclusion statistics for our network and programme audience of senior public service leaders
-- for reasonable adjustments for disabilities: for example, at senior leadership events and at programme residential courses
+* for reasonable adjustments for disabilities: for example, at senior leadership events and at programme residential courses

 ## What data we will process

 We will process the following personal data:

-- First Name
+* First Name
-- Last Name
+* Last Name
-- Email
+* Email
-- Phone number
+* Phone number
-- Work Address
+* Work Address
-- Business-facing social media account handles
+* Business-facing social media account handles
-- Job Title
+* Job Title
-- Sector (for example: Local Government, Police, Fire)
+* Sector (for example: Local Government, Police, Fire)
-- Opinions
+* Opinions

 We will also collect the following diversity data:

-- Age
+* Age
-- Gender
+* Gender
-- Ethnicity
+* Ethnicity
-- Disability
+* Disability
+* Sexual orientation

 If you submit a nomination for the National Leadership Centre Award for Public Services, then we will collect the following personal data about you:

-- First Name
+* First Name
-- Last Name
+* Last Name
-- Email
+* Email
-- Job Title
+* Job Title
-- Sector (for example: Local Government, Police, Fire)
+* Sector (for example: Local Government, Police, Fire)
-- Opinions
+* Opinions

 If you submit a nomination for the National Leadership Centre Award for Public Services on behalf of someone else, then we will collect the following personal data about you and the individual that you have nominated:

-- First Name
+* First Name
-- Last Name
+* Last Name
-- Email
+* Email
-- Job Title
+* Job Title
-- Sector (for example: Local Government, Police, Fire)
+* Sector (for example: Local Government, Police, Fire)
-- Opinions
+* Opinions

 ## Legal basis of processing